Deploy an IOC with ArgoCD#

 By the end you will have:

-• a deployment repo (t01-deployment) generated from deployment-template-argocd;
+• a deployment repo (t02-deployment) generated from deployment-template-argocd;

-• a root ArgoCD Application (t01) that owns a set of child Applications;
+• a root ArgoCD Application (t02) that owns a set of child Applications;

-• the IOC bl01t-ea-fastcs-01 running on your cluster, with its desired version recorded in git.
+• the IOC bl02t-ea-cam-01 from Deploy an IOC with Helm running on your cluster, now with its desired version recorded in git and reconciled by ArgoCD.

-The worked example uses the domain t01 (beamline bl01t), the namespace t01-beamline, and the public services repository t01-services.
+The worked example continues the domain t02 (beamline bl02t) and the namespace t02-beamline from the earlier cluster tutorials, tracking the services repository t02-services you built in Create a Kubernetes Beamline.
 Substitute your own names throughout.

 Note

 This is the GitOps deployment model.
-If you only want to understand how it works (the two-repository split, app-of-apps, auto-sync) without running the commands, read How ArgoCD Deploys Your IOCs first and come back here.
+To understand how it works (the two-repository split, app-of-apps, auto-sync) before running anything, read How ArgoCD Deploys Your IOCs first.

 Prerequisites#

-This tutorial assumes the pieces below are already in place.
-It deliberately does not repeat the installation steps.
+This tutorial assumes the pieces below are already in place; it does not repeat the installation steps.

-2. A workstation with ec, copier, git and kubectl available.
-See Set up a Developer Workstation for the workstation setup. ec must already be installed on your workstation; the generated environment.sh only checks that ec is present and enables its shell completion (see Configure your environment below) — it does not install ec for you.
+2. A workstation with ec, copier, git and kubectl — see Set up a Developer Workstation. ec must already be installed; the generated environment.sh only checks that it is present, it does not install it.

-3. A services repository to deploy from.
-A services repo holds the Helm charts and per-service values.yaml files that define each IOC or service (see services repository).
-This tutorial uses the public t01-services, so you do not need to create one.
-If you want to build your own beamline’s services repo, see Create a New Kubernetes Beamline and Create a Beamline Repository.
+3. A services repository to deploy from, holding the Helm charts and per-service values.yaml files that define each IOC (see services repository).
+This tutorial uses the t02-services repo you built in Create a Kubernetes Beamline and extended in Deploy an IOC with Helm; substitute your own EC_SERVICES_REPO URL throughout.

-4. A namespace and a matching ArgoCD project for your domain.
-ArgoCD Applications are authorised per-namespace and per-project.
-Create the namespace your IOCs will run in, and an ArgoCD project that is allowed to deploy into it:
+4. An ArgoCD project for your namespace.
+The t02-beamline namespace already exists from Set up a Kubernetes Cluster.
+ArgoCD Applications are authorised per-namespace and per-project, so create an ArgoCD project allowed to deploy into it:

 -s "*"